metarex-media/www-metarex-media/content/rexy/_index.md

   </video>
 </div>

-Rexy is such a wonderful character and now has her own backstory, personality, and character development.
-You can find more on her backstory [here] and follow us on our {{% insta %}} for all the latest artwork.
+### Why is Rexy driving a steam train?

+<div class = "ui centered fluid image"><img src = "/img/dino/mrx-train-long-1000.png" alt = "rexy"></div>

+Not only having a dinosaur to show how the industry treats metadata, to have her driving a steam train also represents the way the media and tech industry uses metadata – slow and old-fashion.

 ### Meet the creatives behind Rexy

-Amber Bardell is a multidisciplinary creative with a passion for tactile art techniques.
+[Amber Bardell][AB] is a multidisciplinary creative with a passion for tactile art techniques.
 You’ll often find them painting walls, or canvas.
 Their trusty iPad is the digital canvas where most of the MetaRex visual concepts begin.

-Simi Zeko is a Graphic Designer and 3D animator who enjoys problem solving.
+[Simi Zeko][SZ] is a Graphic Designer and 3D animator who enjoys problem solving.
 He’s always looking for the next opportunity to try something new and explore what technology can bring to the process.

-Check out Amber and Simi's [first blog post][blog], to find out more about Rexy’s creation.
+Check out Amber and Simi's [first blog post][blog] to hear in their own words about Rexy’s creation.

-<div class = "ui centered fluid image"><img src = "/img/dino/mrx-train-long-1000.png" alt = "rexy"></div>

-### Why is Rexy driving a steam train?

-Not only having a dinosaur (Rexy) shows how the industry treats metadata, to have her driving a steam train also represents the way the media and tech industry uses metadata – slow and old-fashion.
+Rexy is such a wonderful character and now has her own backstory, personality, and character development.
+You can read about Rexy's [backstory] and follow us on our {{% insta %}} for all the latest artwork.

 {{< fo t = "children" />}}